NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Admonishing Band.md

 * * *

 This wide strip of treated lizard hide is wrapped around the grip or stock of the affixed weapon, augmenting the unease that your gunshot creates.
-When you activate it, you fire your gun into the air with the effects of [[Feats/Warning Shot|Warning Shot]].
+When you activate it, you fire your gun into the air with the effects of [[Warning Shot|Warning Shot]].
 If you already have the Warning Shot feat, the target doesn't become temporarily immune to your Demoralize, potentially allowing you to Demoralize them again.

 *Source: Pathfinder Guns & Gears*
 *OGL*